 Two examples are maturity-indeterminate savings and current account deposits, which are generally viewed as sources of stable funding for commercial banks.
-In fact, they consistently exhibit stability even under historical periods of stress.
-A conservative view is adopted in the behavioural profiling of assets, liabilities and off-balance sheet commitments that have exhibited cash flow patterns that differ significantly from the contractual maturity profile shown under Note 42.1 of our financial statements on page 177.
+In fact, they consistently exhibit stability even under historic periods of stress.
+A conservative view is adopted in the behavioural profiling of assets, liabilities and off-balance sheet commitments that have exhibited cash flow patterns that differ significantly from the contractual maturity profile shown under Note 44.1 of our financial statements on page 172.

-The table below shows our behavioural net and cumulative maturity mismatch between assets and liabilities over a one-year period, in a normal scenario without incorporating growth projections.
+The table below shows our behavioural net and cumulative maturity mismatch between assets and liabilities over a oneyear period, in a normal scenario without incorporating growth projections.
 DBS' liquidity was observed to remain adequate in the maturity mismatch analysis.
-In 2017, the counterbalancing capacity comprising holdings in liquid assets grew significantly, resulting in an improvement in the overall cumulative mismatch.
+In 2018, improvement in the short term cumulative mismatch resulted from increase in liquid assets while deposit outflows moved from the near term to the medium term.
+Growth in long term loans reduced the net liquidity surplus at the longer tenors.